Capital-intensive operations

 03

-The cost difference between governed and ungoverned response is measurable.
+The cost difference between a governed response and an ungoverned one is separable from the incident record and estimable.

 04

-The executive who made the decision, not the organisation, carries the personal exposure when the process cannot be defended.
+Where statute assigns named personal accountability, the individual who made the decision, not the organisation, carries the exposure when the decision process cannot be reconstructed.

 The cost of the event